shiva233/HackCharm/JOURNAL.md

 # August 12th - Finally wrapping up the project.

-Unfortunately due to some personal/family things I wasnt able to work on HackCharm but I was working on the animations here and then.
+Unfortunately due to some personal/family things I wasnt able to work on HackCharm but I was working on the still frames here an then.
 I am done most of them since I worked on it a bit here and then since july 9th but not enough for a whole journal entry.
-I have also soldered on the battery! will be submitting tmrw :D
+I have also soldered on the battery! will be submitting tmrw :D. Unfortunately I do not have enough time to add full on animations like hack charm deserves but I am still happy with this project and I love how cute it is as a keychain :DD

-THIS JOURNAL ENTRY IS NOT DONE MORE PICTURES/VIDEOS SOON!!
+# August 13th - Done!